-In 2017, 12,5% of the population in Switzerland reported that they had high cholesterol levels or that they were taking medication for this.
-Since 2012, this percentage has been stable.
-The percentage of women with high cholesterol levels is lower (2017: 10,8%) than that of men (14,3%).
-The older population has high cholesterol levels more frequently than younger people.
+In 2022, 14.8% of the population in Switzerland reported that they had high cholesterol levels or that they were taking medication for this.
+Since 2012 (8.8%), this percentage has increased.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).